katherinejlu/ece3400/lab3.md

 	grid[2][2] = 8'd0;
 	grid[0][2] = 8'd0;
 	grid[1][2] = 8'd0;
 end
 ```

 Finally, in order to assign the pixel color value, we perform the following assignment: `assign PIXEL_COLOR = grid[GRID_X][GRID_Y]`.

 ### Part 3: Rudimentary Arduino-FPGA Interface

-For the final component of the graphics portion of the lab, we were tasked with demonstrating that we can use an Arduino to communicate with the FPGA in order to select the graphic to be illuminated.
+For the final component of the graphics portion of the lab, we were tasked with demonstrating that we can use an Arduino to communicate with the FPGA in order to display a certain graphic.

 We wrote an Arduino script that repeatedly counts to 3 in binary, with a 1/2 second delay between each iteration: